ottotsuma/Melvor-Classes-Species/README.md

   * french horn - switched level 1 and 40 modifier bonuses
   * tambourine - increased level 1 farming yield % from 5 to 10 and level 40 flat farming yield from 5 to 15
   * trumpet - now focused on damage dealing only
-* added a new shop purchase which lets you Master two shouts at once
+* added a new shop purchase which lets you Master two yous at once
 * added a new item, sheet profile which is dropped while training Profile
 * added a new item, essence of profile, which is upgraded from sheet profile
-* added the ability to upgrade mastered shout species which unlocks a 5th modifier
+* added the ability to upgrade mastered you species which unlocks a 5th modifier

 ### 1.3.0
 * added a potion to Herblore which increases GP obtained while training Profile
-* added a summoning tablet for the Profile skill, the Shout
+* added a summoning tablet for the Profile skill, the You
 * added a Profile Scroll of XP which can be purchased from the Township trader with Planks
 * added a Profile Outfit to the Township category of the shop, it functions the same all other skilling outfits